Bios

 Partner, Reed Smith

-Josh Love is a partner in Reed Smith’s Entertainment & Media Industry Group.
-Josh has extensive experience representing buyers and sellers of recorded music and music publishing assets, having closed well over $2B in music catalog transactions on behalf of artists, songwriters, institutional investors, and major and independent music companies.
-Josh is widely recognized for his significant expertise in copyright law and his deep understanding of the complex music rights and royalty landscape.
-He also regularly advises clients on domestic and international music rights issues related to digital content distribution and new technologies, including Artificial Intelligence (AI), NFTs and Web3 applications, as well as talent, music companies, entrepreneurs, investors, and brands on a wide array of music and entertainment-related agreements.
+He has deep experience representing buyers and sellers of recorded music and music publishing assets, having closed over $3 billion in catalog transactions for artists, songwriters, institutional investors, and both major and independent music companies.
+He is widely recognized for his expertise in copyright law and his nuanced understanding of the complex music rights and royalty ecosystem.

 tim mandelbaum